OriginalAlien/TikTokBotter/README.md

 # TikTokBotter (UPDATED)
 Educational Purposes Only.
 Contact Dreamer#5114 for assistance.

-Uses Zefoy To Bot Your TikToks (Follows, Views, Hearts, & Shares)!
+Really Advanced Tool That Uses Zefoy To Bot Your TikTok Follow, Hearts, Views, & Shares!
-Automatically Starts Again After Cool Down, You Can Have It Running In The Back Ground

 1. Download Python And Web Chrome Driver
 2. Install The Colorama, Selenium, And The Time Module For Python